 It seems like it was just the other day when many of us ran away from anything that involved oil.
 Oily skin, oily hair, just thinking of the slick and greasy feeling of this substance seemed alarming, and even gross.
 But that was then.
-Now, when it comes to hair care natural oils for hair has become our new BFF helping to resolve everything from dry scalp to dry hair.
+Now, when it comes to hair care natural oils for hair have become our new BFF that helps resolve everything from dry scalp to dry hair.
 Oils are an incredible product to incorporate into your hair care regimen.

 Natural Oils for Hair: What They Are and How to Use Them

 Natural hair oils are simply oils—which are appropriate for use on hair or skin— that are not processed, they don’t contain any other ingredients, and they are left in its natural state.
 With that being said, these oils have a tendency to expire overtime (some have a shelf life for about one to two years and sometimes longer) as opposed to oils that are made with ingredients that help preserve it for a longer time.